MartinKoleff/Chess/README.md

 4) Checkmate
 5) Pawn promotion

+Additions to the project:
+1) Load the game from where you have left it (Serialization)

 Coming soon:
 1) FEN notation custom boards generator (export a board as FEN)
 2) Clock (custom time modes)